dbrizov/NaughtyWaterBuoyancy/README.md

 You can use the ready to go prefabs (**WaterPro_DayTime** and **WaterPro_NightTime**). <br>
 They are both located in the Prefabs folder.
-The only difference between the two is that they use different shaders for daylight and moonlight. <br><br>
+The only difference between the two is that they use different shaders for daylight and moonlight. <br>

 The two important scripts are **WaterVolume.cs** and **FloatingObject.cs**. <br>
 The water volume applies buoyancy forces only to floating objects.